dasxgo/data-minds/README.md

 # Overview
-Exploratory data analysis and machine learning proyects
+This repository contains code and notebooks of exploratory data analysis and machine learning proyects

 ## Table of Contents